cretz/fusty/docs/developers.md

 Assuming that `GOPATH` is set to `foo/bar`, then the repository needs to be checked out at `foo/bar/src/gitlab.com/cretz/fusty`.
 This allows dependencies to be placed properly in their place.

+NOTE: If building on Windows due to a couple of issues, you must set the `GO15VENDOREXPERIMENT` environment variable to `1`.
+To understand why, please read the [README in vendor](/vendor/README.md).

 ## Building

 Assuming the environment is set up as above, run this at the repo root (i.e. `$GOPATH/src/gitlab.com/cretz/fusty`):